noahrumson/Admissions/README.md

 # Admissions

-Here are two of my independent programming projects.
+Here are two of my independent programming projects I speak about in my application.

 Inside each folder is the source code for each program written in C++.
 Additionally inside the folder is a subfolder "Binaries" that contains the executable version built for Windows computers.